JorgeAndd/KarateChop/README.md

 ## Day #2
 - Simple recursive implementation of binary search
 - Easier then first day.
 Maybe because I am remembering C# and data structure algorithms;

+## Day #3
+- Kinda simple implementation, similar to the first one, but not using division.
+Uses only addition and subtraction and variables to keep track of array limits;
+- Getting hard to think of different approaches;